YeSv/Simple.Kafka.Rpc/README.md

 ```

-The code above create producer and consumer and starts consuming data from topic in the separate `Task`.
+The code above creates producer and consumer instances and starts consuming data from topic in the separate `Task`.
 Once we get something we should call `GetRpcRequestId` extension on a `Message<byte[], byte[]>` as we need to propagate it in the response `Message<byte[], byte[]>` so client can match request with a response :) Other than that - the code just consumes message and produces a response with new `Pong` message serialized using message pack (anything else can be used).

 Let's add another chunk for stopping the program gracefully: